nateriek/ecg-smart-net/README.md

-# ecgsmartnet
+# ECG-SMART-NET
-Code to implement ECG-SMART-NET in PyTorch
+This repository contains the code to implement ECG-SMART-NET in PyTorch.